SeaBIOS: Uses

-SeaBIOS can run natively on x86 hardware, in which case it is loaded by either coreboot or Libreboot as a payload; it runs on 386 and later processors, and requires a minimum of 1 MB of RAM.
-Compiled SeaBIOS images can be flashed into supported motherboards using flashrom.
+SeaBIOS can run natively on x86 hardware, in which case it is usually loaded as a coreboot payload; it can run on 386 and newer processors, and requires a minimum of 1 MB of RAM.
 SeaBIOS also runs inside an emulator; it is the default BIOS for the QEMU and KVM virtualization environments, and can be used with the Bochs emulator.
 It is also included in some Chromebooks, although it is not used by ChromeOS.

 Development

 Most of the SeaBIOS source code is written in C, with its build system relying on the standard GNU toolchain.
 SeaBIOS has been tested with various bootloaders and operating systems, including GNU GRUB, LILO, SYSLINUX, Microsoft Windows, Linux, FreeDOS, FreeBSD, NetBSD and OpenBSD.